Women's suffrage: Algeria

+Marie-Hélène Lefaucheux worked to have France ratify it in order to force them to introduce suffrage in Algeria.

+She succeeded on 20 December 1952 when General Assembly adopted the Convention on the Political Rights of Women.

+After this, there was great pressure on France to introduce this reform in the Algerian colony.
+The French colonial authorities finally passed women's suffrage in 1958.

+Algeria became an independent nation in 1962, and the Algerian Constitution of 1962 confirmed the existing equal political rights to vote and be elected to all citizens.

 Egypt

 The struggle for women's suffrage in Egypt first sparked from the nationalist 1919 Revolution in which women of all classes took to the streets in protest against the British occupation.
-The struggle was led by several Egyptian women's rights pioneers in the first half of the 20th century through protest, journalism, and lobbying.
-President Gamal Abdel-Nasser supported women's suffrage in 1956 after they were denied the vote under the British occupation.
+The struggle was led by several Egyptian women's rights pioneers in the first half of the 20th century through protest, journalism, and lobbying, and through women's organizations, primarily the Egyptian Feminist Union (EFU).
+President Gamal Abdel-Nasser consolidated women's suffrage in 1956 after they were denied the vote in elections for the Egyptian government under the British, who suppressed popular movement and interfered with democratic processes in parliament under the Egyptian monarchy.